ks-amit/Recruitment-Portal/readme.md

 4. After installing the packages, run the command: `python manage.py runserver`
 5. Open the browser, goto the address: localhost:8000/
 6. You may create a new account or login using an existing one (credentials are given below)
-7. Goto the address: localhost:8000/admin and login with superuser credentials to change the user types for testing the software.
+7. Goto the address: localhost:8000/admin and login with superuser credentials to change the user types to test the software.

-# USER LOGIN CREDENTIALS
+# Credentials
 `localhost:8000/login`

 	1. dumbape